 New South Wales

-Entrants were auditioned and interviewed by a distinguished panel of adjudicators comprising musician and artist Dr Di Bresciani OAM; tenor Anson Austin OAM; soprano Cheryl Barker AO; and maestro Simon Kenway.
+Entrants were auditioned and interviewed by a distinguished panel of adjudicators comprising musician and artist Dr Di Bresciani OAM; baritone John Bolton-Wood; mezzo soprano Roxane Hislop; and maestro Benjamin Northey (Chair).

 Adjudicators were impressed by the high standard overall, and the exceptional technical ability and maturity displayed by all the competitors (pictured from left to right- Benjamin Northey, Dr. Di Bresciani OAM, Roxane Hislop, and John Bolton-Wood AM).

 Anna Dowsley has established herself as one of the most exciting mezzo-sopranos to emerge from Australia in recent years.
 She often performs leading roles with Opera Australia and sings with major Australian orchestras and festivals on the concert stage.